apache/maven/maven-core-it/README.txt

 different lifecycle phases and/or goals on multiple projects within each test directory in order to accomplish their aims.

-NOTE: Currently, there is no verification process...
+NOTE: Currently, there is no automatic verification process for these...
 -------------------------------------------------------------------------------
 it2000: Test resolution of plugin by prefix from the first plugin repository
         in a list.
 This is accomplished by creating a local "remote" repo, and